 - To make the stitching, the Wilton Gumpaste tool kit has a great stitching tool.

 - To shape the top of the shoe, I used a ball of saran wrap lightly pressed into the shape that I needed.
 Similar to the shape of that wad of tissue you sometimes get in a pair of new shoes.

 - For the the brooch, I used circle cutters to make a flat wheel shape out of grey coloured gumpaste.
 I bent the wheel shape a bit to make an oval, brushed on some clear piping gel and stuck small silver beads on.
 It was hard to get the beads to look even, and had to use tweezers in some spots.

 - For the silver colour, I airbrushed it using edible silver food colouring.
 You can get the same effect by painting in thin layers using a mixture of edible silver lustre powder and alcohol.

-- The heel is done using the method shown in the Pink Cake Box video gumpaste shoe tutorial.
+- The heel is done using the method shown in the video.
 See the 4:45 mark for details.